TheArKaID/inven-bs/README.md

 Aplikasi inventaris barang sekolah menggunakan Framework Laravel 7.

 (Cloned from [mrizkimaulidan/inven-bs](https://github.com/mrizkimaulidan/inven-bs) with some modifications based on my requirement, please refer there for official update and the newest change)
+# Obsolete
+Although this laravel project looks good and is workable, it is too old to use.
+It is recommended to update this project to the latest version first, or try looking for another one.
+Good luck.

 ### Prasyarat